 Healing can be found when we connect with our true nature.

-I understand that experience.
-It's one of the reasons I chose to become a therapist – when I sought therapy, I didn't see myself reflected back.
-I left those therapy sessions feeling unheard, unvalidated, and in tears.
-The essential connection I needed was missing.
+I know that feeling intimately.
+It’s one of the reasons I became a therapist.
+When I first sought support, I rarely saw myself reflected in the process.
+I left sessions feeling unheard, invalidated, and in tears.
+The connection I needed—human, and affirming—was missing.

-At the core of it all is acknowledging our shared humanity.
-We are all unique, yet we share common experiences - the desire to be seen, loved, and heard, to feel like an integral part of our community.
+At the heart of this work is our shared humanity.
+Each of us is unique, yet we share common desires: to be seen, to be heard, to feel valued, and to belong.

 I see my role as creating a container to support you in developing a deeper relationship with yourself and your community.